 Bollywood Does Eva Braun

-Something tells me this will not end well.
+Something tells us this will not end well.

 Then again, says Kumar, “Dear Friend Hitler” will be “a romance,” albeit “not in the typical sense.”
 Well, sure.
 Hard to see how the story of the most evil man in modern history and his lover would be typical.
-Still, Kumar seems intent to show Hitler’s human side.
+Still, Kumar seems intent on showing Hitler’s human side.

-“As a leader he was successful.
+“As a leader, he was successful.
 I want to show why did he lose as a human being?
 What were the problems, what were the issues, what were his intentions?” he told the Times.
 Ahem.
 Issues?
 Intentions?
-Is that really such a mystery?
+Are they really such a mystery?

 The film’s starring roles are being filled by Anupam Kher, a prolific actor who once played Gandhi on Indian television, and Neha Dhupia, a former Miss India, who had this to say about her character: “How do you marry the most hated man in the world?
 I think it’s by taking each day at a time.”
 Great, just what we needed — relationship advice from Eva Braun.

 If there’s any consolation to be had here, it’s that Hitler would probably hate this movie as much as the rest of us.